 Via NetherworldPeople come from all over the country to visit this scare fest because it's about as close to starring in a scary horror movie as you can get without actually being in one.
 The themes at Netherworld change every year, but their realistic scenery and high-tech special effects—created by film and television professionals—never fail to make you feel like you're the character who never knows she's being followed until it's too late.
 In fact, horror films like Zombieland and Halloween 2 have even included Netherworld's props and sets in production because it's so life-like.

 Terror Behind the Walls at Eastern State Penitentiary (Philadelphia, Pennsylvania)

 Built as a haunted house inside a real state prison (which itself has been the site of many ghost stories and sightings), this lost world of crumbling cellblocks and empty guard towers stands behind the Eastern State Penitentiary’s massive 30-foot high walls.
 This is home to Terror Behind the Walls, ranked the “Number 1 Haunted House in the U.S.” by AOL City Guide, and labeled “perfect for Halloween” by the New York Times.

 Thrillvania (Terrell, Texas)

-Located 20 miles east of Dallas, Thrillvania is one of the most decorated haunted attractions in the world.
+For a true visual spectacle, travel 20 miles east of Dallas to visit one of the most decorated haunted attractions in the world.
+(Want authentic haunts?
+Read these ghost stories from the most haunted places in the world.)
 Spread out over 50 acres featuring eight attractions, Thrillvania frightens more than 20,000 visitors a year.
 The cornerstone of this fear farm is Verdun Manor, a two-story haunted house originally designed by Disney Imagineers and said to boast more props per square foot than any other haunted house in the country.

 The House of Horrors and Haunted Catacombs (Buffalo, New York)